 National strategy and government contact

 The development in the chicory industry fits into what is aimed for in the National Development Plan and the target of one million jobs for the agriculture and the agro-processing sector.
 It features too in the Industrial Action Policy Plans (IPAPs) of the Department of Trade & Industry (the dti).
-The 2017/18-2019/20 IPAP document reports on what is seen as a long-term commitment between role players like Nestlé and the dti to curb imports and promote local procurement in South Africa.
+The 2017/18-2019/20 IPAP document reported on what was seen as a long-term commitment between role players like Nestlé and the dti to curb imports and promote local procurement in South Africa.
 Find the IPAP documents at www.thedti.gov.za.

 - Chicory Producers’ Association (CPA) Tel: 046 653 0048